virtualfuzz/hack_assembler/README.md

 Compiles hack assembly language to hack machine code.

-Made for project 6 of the Nand2Tetris course.
+Made for project 6 of the Nand2Tetris course and also to learn C.

 ## Usage